Optional Intervals Event and Two n-ary Finitary Operations: An Algebraic Framework for Unifying Parallel-Serial Execution and Axiomatizing Simultaneity from an Epistemological Perspective: Analysis of Event Properties

+Given an $\bE$ instance named $\E$.
 If the status of $\E$ at the timestamp $t_0$ is $\RUNNING$, and for all real numbers $t$ in the set $\{ t|t < t_0\}$, the status of the event at the corresponding moment is $\UNSTARTED$, then $t_0$ is defined as the ``starting timestamp'' of $\E$.
 We denote it as $\bTSs$.
 For an instance of $\bTSs$, we use ``$\TSs$'' to represent it.